jiroamato/Stock-Trend-Prediction-With-NLP/README.md

 ## **Model**
 As far as vectorization models of text-data, **Bag of Words** is used as an initial benchmark in this first-pass. **TF-IDF** was also explored in this dataset.
-There will be two classification models that will be required to model sentiment analysis and stock trends (coming soon).
+There will be two models that will be required to model sentiment analysis and stock trends.

+**Sentiment Analysis Modelling**:
+- Base Models:
+	- Logistic Regression
+	- Decision Tree
+	- K-Nearest Neighbor
+	- Naïve Bayes

+**Time Series Modelling**:
+- Base Models:
+	- AR
+	- ARIMA

 ## **Developer**
 Jiro Amato